pha4ge/wastewater-guidance/guidance_docs/CaseStudy1-GuidanceDoc.md

-### Case studies for deployment of wastewater surveillance

 **Case Study \#1 \- “[Wastewater sequencing reveals early cryptic SARS-CoV-2 variant transmission](https://www.nature.com/articles/s41586-022-05049-6)”**

 The aim of the study was to identify community spread of SARS-CoV-2 on a university campus, as well as broader San Diego county using wastewater sequencing, and to develop the laboratory and computational methods needed to track virus evolution and spread.